allenchng/InsightWriting/TrickyInterviewQs.md

 ### What makes this question hard?

-PeFellows tend to undersell their experiences and start off on the wrong foot.
+People tend to fail at this question in one of two ways.
+One, they undersell their experiences and start off on the wrong foot.
+This is a classic form of imposter syndrome.
+Second, they dive too deeply into projects and overwhelm the interviewer with too much information.
+This can make you come across as a poor communicator.

+### So what should you do?

 ## What experience do you have with X?
 (When X is something that you haven’t worked with before.)